joehannes-apps/vim-markdown/README.md

 * `let g:markdown_enable_spell_checking = 0` to disable spell checking (enabled by default with: `1`)
 * `let g:markdown_enable_input_abbreviations = 0` to disable abbreviations for punctuation and emoticons (enabled by default with: `1`)
 * `let g:markdown_enable_conceal = 1` to enable conceal for italic, bold, inline-code and link text (disabled by default with: `0`)
+* `let g:markdown_indent_lenght = 4` to define the strict Markdown indentation length.
+Without this, level-based syntax highlighting will not work.
+The default indentation length is `2` to match the GitHub Markdown flavor.

 ### Default Mappings (normal and visual mode)
 _mappings are local to markdown buffers_